CMSgov/ab2d/website/tutorial-postman.md

 1. Select <b>Try it out</b>

+1. For the "Prefer" header, enter the only allowed value, "respond-async"

 1. Select <b>Execute</b>

 1. Scroll down to the "Server response" section and note the "Code"